chrumck/MoniScope/DesignAndSpecifications/MoniScope_Specifications.md

 If alerts are set on any sensor, the group will show the respective color.
 If there is more than one sensor which is in alert, the highest or lowest alert color will be shown - depending on the selected group setting.
 If any of the grouped sensors names match the search input box string, the group is highlighted to indicate that the searched point is inside.
 If group is clicked, the default behavior is going to be: sensors in the group show up in star like layout around the group point and show their labels if there will be enough room for them.
-For specific types of sensors (for example an inclinometer chain), clicking on a group brings up a different kind of view - a composite graph. *The slide showing that will be added later*.
+For specific types of sensors (for example an inclinometer chain), clicking on a group brings up a different kind of view specific those instruments. *The slide showing that will be added later*.

+### Time Graph (need a slide)

+The detailed graph will allow zooming in an out.
+Hovering over any part of the graph will show the value.
+There will be an option do download measurements.

-### Slide 4 - Instrument settings
+### Instrument settings (need a slide)

 The instruments can be selected on the map, either by clicking them, or dragging a rectangle to select more than one instrument (CTRL+drag, since simple drag is going to be map panning).
 Once selected, right click will give an option to go to **Instrument Settings** and show the view as in Slide 4.